deliveroo/model_data_storage_template/README.md

 `pip install pre-commit`

-This should also be added to the `requirents.txt` file of the git project currently in use.
+This should also be added to the `requirements.txt` file of the git project currently in use.

 #### 2. create a file named .pre-commit-config.yaml